Menus and Toolbars

 Read PDB...

 Bring up a file selection dialog to select and open a PDB format file.
 This is the standard way to read in pdb files.
-NMRView first reads the pdb file to determine the amino acid sequence.
+NMRFx first reads the pdb file to determine the amino acid sequence.
 Next, it reads the corresponding residues from the residue library.
 Finally, it reads coordinates from the pdb file for those atoms that have names matching the names in the residue library.
 Atoms, that do not have a match in the residue library will not be entered into the structure list.
 Atoms that are in the residue library but not in pdb file, will be included in structure list but will not be displayed.
-See the section on Molecular Structures to learn about using molecular structures in NMRView.
+See the section on Molecular Structures to learn about using molecular structures in NMRFx.

 Read PDB XYZ...